Smartsheet-JB-Brown/Roo-Code/cline_docs/package-manager/user-guide/04-working-with-details.md

 The search uses a simple string contains match that is case-insensitive:

 - "validator" will match "Data Validator", "Validator Tool", etc.
-- "valid" will match "validation", "validator", etc.
+- "valid" will match "validation" or "validator"
+- validator will not match "validation"
-- The search will match any part of the name or description
+- The search will match any part of the name or description that contains the exact search term

 ### Example Scenario